 The field data/observations are then compared to weather data (CoreLogic/Weather Underground) to verify the storm event at the loss location.”

 As we progress in the examination of these hail-damaged structures (both residential and commercial,) we will continue to provide updates and information to better understand our findings.
 I have come to notice some interesting trends regarding assignment clusters, damage radius, and more.

-In the meantime, feel free to reach out to talk about hail damage and if you would like to assign a hail damage claim to Forte for an engineer’s inspection, you can do so by clicking here.
+In the meantime, feel free to reach out to talk about hail damage and if you would like to assign a hail damage claim to Forte for a consultant inspection, you can do so by clicking here.